-Arrive in Aswan and board your deluxe Nile cruise ship
+Arrive in Cairo and fly to Aswan to board your deluxe Nile cruise ship

-On arrival in the Egyptian capital, you’ll by met by a Vantage representative who will assist you with customs.
-You’ll be transferred by air-conditioned motorcoach to the Nile waterfront, where the brand-new Vantage-owned ship m/s Nebu invites you to climb aboard for your deluxe Nile cruise.
+On arrival in the Egyptian capital, you’ll be met by a Vantage representative who will assist you with customs and help you board your short connecting flight to Aswan.
+In Aswan, you’ll be transferred by air-conditioned motorcoach to the Nile waterfront, where the brand-new Vantage-owned ship m/s Nebu invites you aboard for your deluxe Nile cruise.
 After a safety briefing, you’ll enjoy dinner on board ship and settle in to your spacious and stylish suites.

 Discover Aswan’s treasures: the Aswan High Dam, the Temple of Philae, and the Granite Quarries

-Embark on your cruise, tour two remarkable temples, and enjoy a fun galabiya party
+Enjoy two spectacular temple visits and a fun galabiya party

 Sail to Luxor, descend into the tombs of the Valleys of the Kings and Queens, and stand among the great columns of Karnak

-This morning, we’ll set sail from Edfu bright and early to arrive in Luxor just after breakfast.
-Here, we’ll drive across the river to a range of low mountains where series of rugged ravines are known today as the Valleys of the Kings and Queens.
+Set sail from Edfu bright and early to arrive in Luxor just after breakfast.
+Then, drive to a range of low mountains on the West Bank.
+Here, amid the rugged ravines and crevices, New Kingdom pharaohs were entombed in elaborate chambers burrowed into the earth.
 Part of the greater Theban Necropolis UNESCO World Heritage Site, the Valley of the Kings encompasses more than 60 tombs and burial chambers cut deep into rock cliffs over a 500-year span.
-Exploring some of these sacred chambers, you’ll see elaborate hieroglyphs and paintings that are almost as vivid now as they were three thousand years ago, when they were new.
+Exploring some of these sacred chambers, you’ll see elaborate hieroglyphs and paintings that are almost as vivid now as they were 3,000 years ago, when they were freshly painted.

 Additional ancient wonders await in the nearby Valley of the Queens, a burial ground with as many as 90 tombs of the wives and children of the rulers.
-We’ll also visit the magnificent multi-terraced Temple of Hatshepsut, named for Egypt’s longest-reigning female pharaoh — the queen who ruled as a man.
+You’ll also visit the magnificent multi-terraced Temple of Hatshepsut, built for Egypt’s longest-reigning female pharaoh — the queen who ruled as a man.

-Back on the East Bank, we’ll visit one of Egypt’s most illustrious shrines.
-Said to be the world’s largest religious structure in area, the vast Karnak Temple complex was built and used over a period of two thousand years.
-You’ll be awed by the Great Hypostyle Hall, where a monolithic forest of 134 huge columns is ranked in 16 rows.
+Back on the East Bank, visit one of Egypt’s most illustrious shrines.
+One of the world’s largest religious structures in area, the vast Karnak Temple complex was built and used over a period of 2,000 years.
+You’ll be awed by the Great Hypostyle Hall, where a monolithic forest of 134 huge columns is laid in 16 rows.
 The largest are 33 feet around and soar to 80 feet in height.

 Visit the Temple of Luxor and sail to Dendera to see the fabulously well-preserved Temple of Hathor

-Today we’ll enjoy a morning tour of the UNESCO World Heritage-listed Temple of Luxor.
-The 3,500-year-old temple complex was dedicated to the Theban Triad of Amun, Mut, and Khonsu.
-Here, a walkway lined with rams-head sphinxes leads to graceful inner courtyards lined with Ramesside colossi and columns covered in intricate carvings.
+Enjoy a morning tour of the UNESCO World Heritage-listed Temple of Luxor.
+This 3,500-year-old temple complex was dedicated to the Theban Triad of Amun, Mut, and Khonsu.
+A walkway flanked by rams-head sphinxes leads to graceful inner courtyards lined with Ramesside colossi and columns covered in intricate carvings.
 Look out for the one-armed and one-legged carving of Min, the ancient Egyptian god of fertility, which has been discolored by the hands of many thousands of people, who believe touching him will bring them children.

-Returning to the ship, we’ll sail on to Qena, enjoying a leisurely lunch as we cruise.
-Once our ship has docked in Qena, we’ll take a short drive through lush farmlands to reach the astonishing Dendera temple complex, and the Temple of Hathor.
+Later, sail on to Qena, enjoying a leisurely lunch as you cruise.
+Upon arrival, take a short drive through lush farmlands to the astonishing Dendera temple complex and the Temple of Hathor.
 Largely believed to be the best-preserved temple of its kind in all of Egypt, this vast structure covers almost 10 acres.
 The temple's ceiling was recently cleaned of hundreds of years of black soot to reveal some of the most vibrant and colorful paintings of antiquity.

-After dinner on board ship, we’ll be treated to a transfixing belly-dancing show.
-Famed for its controlled and precise movements, Egyptian belly-dancing is said to have originated in Cairo’s nightclubs before helping to create several stars of the silver screen.
+After dinner on board, relax as you enjoy a transfixing belly-dancing show.
+Famed for its controlled and precise movements, Egyptian belly dancing is said to have originated in Cairo’s nightclubs before graduating to the silver screen.

 Tour the Great Temple of Seti I at Abydos

-We’ll set sail early this morning to Balyana.
-During our cruise, we’ll pass the Naga Hammadi Dam.
-This impressive feat of modern engineering allows water levels to be raised up to 26 feet to irrigate the Nile Valley, and drives a hydroelectric plant that produces vital clean energy for Egypt’s growing population.
+Set sail early this morning to Balyana.
+During our cruise, you’ll pass the Naga Hammadi Dam.
+This impressive feat of modern engineering allows water levels to be raised up to 26 feet to irrigate the Nile Valley, and drives a hydroelectric plant that produces vital clean energy for Egypt’s growing population.&

-After breakfast, we’ll disembark for a short drive to nearby Abydos, a center of worship dating right back to the beginning of the first pharaonic dynasty.
+After breakfast, disembark for a short drive to nearby Abydos, a center of worship dating to the beginning of the first pharaonic dynasty.
 Considered one of the most important archaeological sites in Egypt, the town was the site of a royal necropolis and numerous ancient temples, many of which have been irretrievably lost.
-However, the Great Temple of Seti I, also known as the Great Temple of Abydos, is still almost complete, and is undoubtedly one of Egypt’s most impressive ancient structures.
+However, the Great Temple of Seti I, also known as the Great Temple of Abydos, is remarkably preserved, undoubtedly one of Egypt’s most impressive ancient structures.

 The Temple of Seti is also notable for the Abydos King List, a list of 76 of Seti’s predecessors found carved on a wall.
-Although it conveniently omits the names of pharaohs Seti considered illegitimate, such as Hatshepsut and Akhenaten, the list is valued as the only source of the names of many ancient Egyptian kings.
-In fact, it has been called the Rosetta Stone of Egyptian archaeology.
+Although it conveniently omits the names of pharaohs whom Seti considered illegitimate, such as Hatshepsut and Akhenaten, the list is valued as the only source of the names of many ancient Egyptian kings.

 Relax on board ship as you cruise to Asyut

-Soak up the sights and sounds of the Nile as we journey on to Sohag.
-Cool breezes will waft the calls of the muezzins to us from passing minarets, and fill the sails of traditional wooden feluccas floating alongside as we effortlessly continue our exploration of the world’s greatest river.
-Today we’ll luxuriate in the peaceful rhythm of life on board our ship.
+Soak up the sights and sounds of the Nile as we journey to Asyut.
+As you effortlessly continue your exploration of the world’s greatest river, cool breezes will waft the calls of the muezzins to us from passing minarets and fill the sails of traditional wooden feluccas drifting by.
+Luxuriate in the peaceful rhythm of life on board our ship.
 In between sumptuous meals, cool off in the sparkling pool, sip cocktails in the shade on the deck, curl up with a good book, or sit and watch the scenery glide by.
 It’s a full day of cruising to Asyut, so you can simply relax and enjoy.

 Serene Nile cruising to Minya

-The day is again spent in the most restful way possible, with scenic cruising on the Nile.
-As you pass tiny riverside villages and groves of date palms, you’ll feel as if you’re witnessing scenes straight out of biblical stories.
+Spend another blissful day cruising the scenic Nile.
+As you pass tiny riverside villages and groves of date palms, you’ll feel as if you’re witnessing a day-to-day life that has been forgotten by the passage of time.
 Glimpses of sand dunes and bare cliffs just beyond the slender strip of agricultural land attest to the life-giving importance of the Nile to this desert land.
-This evening we’ll arrive in Minya, an important center of trade for the ancient Egyptians and believed to be the birthplace of Pharoah Khufu.
+This evening you arrive in Minya, an important center of trade to the ancient Egyptians and believed to be the birthplace of pharoah Khufu.

 Visit the abandoned capital of Akhenaten, the necropolis of Khmun, and the tombs of Beni Hasan

 Today is a full and exciting day of touring in Minya.
-We’ll start with a visit to Tell el-Amarna, built in 1346 BC by the pharaoh Akhenaten as his new capital city.
-Dedicated to his new religion worshipping the god Aten instead of Amun, it was abandoned shortly after his death, when Akhenaten's son Tutankhamun returned the capital to Thebes (Luxor) and resumed the worship of Amun-Ra.
-At Amarna, we’ll gain some fascinating insights into ancient Egypt’s most controversial king, often called the "Heretic Pharaoh," as well as the uniquely realistic and informal art that briefly flourished under his rule.
+Begin with a visit to Tell el-Amarna, built in 1346 BC by the pharaoh Akhenaten as his new capital city.
+Dedicated to his new religion centered around the god Aten — instead of Amun, the widely accepted god of the day — it was abandoned shortly after his death, when Akhenaten's son Tutankhamun returned the capital to Thebes (Luxor) and resumed the worship of Amun.
+At Amarna, you’ll gain fascinating insight into ancient Egypt’s most controversial king, often called the “heretic pharaoh,” as well as the uniquely realistic and informal art that briefly flourished under his rule.

 Soak up the sunshine as you sail to Beni Suef

 After a busy day of exploration, today offers another welcome opportunity to take it easy and put your feet up as we cruise on to Beni Suef.
-The provincial capital of Beni Suef was famed for its luxurious textiles during the Middle Ages, and it remains an excellent place to buy Egyptian cotton and linen.
-The city is surrounded by many archaeological sites, including the mysterious Meidum pyramid — thought to be the second large royal pyramid ever completed.
+The provincial capital of Beni Suef was famed for its luxurious textiles during the Middle Ages and it remains an excellent place to buy Egyptian cotton and linen.
+The city is surrounded by many archaeological sites, including several ancient mud-brick mastabas, or tombs, and the mysterious Meidum pyramid — thought to be the second royal pyramid ever completed.

-Along the way, indulge in a bit of souvenir shopping in the ship’s stylish boutique, or treat yourself to a special Egyptian massage treatment with soothing essential oils in the ship’s spa.
+Along the way, indulge in a bit of souvenir shopping in the ship’s stylish boutique, or head to the ship’s spa and treat yourself to a special Egyptian massage treatment with soothing essential oils.

 A final day of Nile cruising to Cairo